bright/new-www/content/jobs/senior-fullstack-developer.md

 ## about the role 🧑🏻‍💻🧑🏻‍💻

 We are seeking an experienced Fullstack Developer to join our bright team.
-The ideal candidate will have **a strong understanding of both frontend and backend development**, along with the ability to work on a variety of projects, ranging from web applications to database design.
+The ideal candidate will have **a strong understanding of both web and mobile development**, along with the ability to work on a variety of projects, ranging from web applications to database design.

 As a Fullstack Developer, you will collaborate with cross-functional teams to design, develop, and maintain software solutions that meet our clients' needs.  **You will feel great in our team if you are a team player who approach challenges and complexities with a problem-solving mindset and openness to feedback.**

 ## about the project 🧑🏻‍💻🧑🏻‍💻

-The project is an online group therapy application that connects individuals seeking emotional support.
-You can read more about it here: [https://brightinventions.pl/projects/online-group-support/](https://brightinventions.pl/projects/online-group-support/)
+[The project](/projects/online-group-support/) is an online group therapy application that connects individuals seeking emotional support. [](https://brightinventions.pl/projects/online-group-support/)

 ## what you will do 🤝